The Mills Avenue kitchenCRATE was unique enough to get its own distinct category. Let’s call it “kitchenCRATE Plus!”

 Appliances: Supplied by Homeowner

-Perhaps the Mills Avenue kitchen reminds you of your kitchen.
-Perhaps you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel.
-KitchenCRATE can make this happen in just a few days and for an amazingly-low price.
+Does the Mills Avenue kitchen remind you of your dated kitchen?
+Perhaps you like the layout of your kitchen but you are ready for a completely new look and feel.
+KitchenCRATE can make this happen in just a few days and for an amazingly low price.